rikuf2/basic-csharp/src/content/part5/part5-4.md

 }
 ```

-Notice!
-So far we have compared only with **==**, but now we're also using **Equals**.
+<Note>So far we have compared only with ==, but now we're also using Equals.
 They compare different things.
 Try out, what happens if you compare two identical SimpleDates with both:

 ```cpp
 static void Main(string[] args)